F5Networks/terraform-provider-bigip/docs/userguide/F5OS/f5os-modules.rst

 **Optional parameters**

 - ``cpu_cores`` (integer) - The number of vCPUs you want added to the tenant.
 Required for create operations.
 - ``cryptos`` (string) - Whether crypto and compression hardware offload should be enabled on the tenant.
 We recommend it is enabled, otherwise crypto and compression may be processed in CPU.
-- ``deployment_file`` (string) - Deployment file used for BIG-IP-Next .
-Required for if type is BIG-IP-Next.
 - ``nodes`` (integer list) - List of integers.
 Specifies on which blades nodes the tenants are deployed.
 Required for create operations.
   For single blade platforms like rSeries only the value of 1 should be provided.
 - ``running_state`` (string) - Desired running_state of the tenant.
 - ``timeout`` (integer) - The number of seconds to wait for image import to finish.
 - ``type`` (string) - Name of the tenant image to be used.
 Required for create operations
 - ``virtual_disk_size`` (integer) - Minimum virtual disk size required for Tenant deployment
 - ``vlans`` (integer list) - The existing VLAN IDs in the chassis partition that should be added to the tenant.
 The order of these VLANs is ignored.
 This module orders the VLANs automatically, if you deliberately re-order them in subsequent tasks, this module will not register a change.
-Required for create operations
+Required for create operations.

+.. for when Next is in LA: deployment_file`` (string) - Deployment file used for BIG-IP-Next (currently limited access).
+Required for if type is BIG-IP-Next (coming soon).

 **Read-only parameters**

-- ``id`` (string) - Tenant identifier
+- ``id`` (string) - Tenant identifier.
-- ``status`` (string) - Tenant status
+- ``status`` (string) - Tenant status.

 .. _f5os_tenantExImg: